Tomography-controlled Continuous Metal Casting

 Helmholtz-Zentrum Dresden-Rossendorf (Germany), Delft University of Technology (The Netherlands), Technical University of Liberec (Czech Republic), University of Bath (UK)

-Rocsole Ltd. (Finland), Primetals Technologies Austria GmbH (Austria), Tata Steel Europe Ltd. (The Netherlands)
+Rocsole Ltd. (Finland), Primetals Technologies Austria GmbH (Austria), Tata Steel Nederland Technology B.V.
+(The Netherlands)

 TOMOCON objectives: Contactless Inductive Flow Tomography (CIFT) will be employed to resolve the mean three dimensional flow fields in melts while Magnetic Induction Tomography (MIT) is able to track bubbles in the SEN. Also Electrical Capacitance Tomography (ECT) is a candidate for jet interface detection.
 Within TOMOCON all these sensor modalities will be further developed and combined for a model-based control approach.
 Demonstration within TOMOCON will be carried out at the LIMMCAST facility at Helmholtz-Zentrum Dresden-Rossendorf, which is operated with the eutectic alloy GaInSn as room-temperature liquid metal.
 For the demonstration of the control loop it will be operated in continuous mode allowing measurement times of several hours.
 In this facility the position of the stopper rod, which controls the liquid metal flow rate, the argon gas flow rate and the parameters of the electromagnetic stirrer are control variables.